-A bone density, or dual-energy X-ray absorptiometry scan (DEXA) scan is a special type of X-ray that measures bone mineral density (BMD).
+A bone density, or dual-energy x-ray absorptiometry scan (DEXA) scan is a type of x-ray that measures bone mineral density (BMD).

-The most common reason for having this type of scan is to detect possible osteoporosis.
-Osteoporosis results from loss of bone mineral to a level which potentially increases the risk of fractures.
+The most common reason for having a bone density scan is to detect osteoporosis, a condition which results from loss of bone mineral to a level which increases the risk of fractures.

-It is a simple examination, involving no injections, and is not painful.
-Your height and weight is measured to allow the computer to generate the information about your bone density.
-You are required to lie on a table supported by a cushion whilst you are scanned.
+It is a simple, pain-free scan.
+Your height and weight are measured to allow the computer to generate information about your bone density.
+You need to lie on a table supported by a cushion while you are scanned.

-No preparation is required for this scan.
-However, please advise the staff if you have any metallic implants in your spine, artificial hips or metallic screws or pins in your hips.
-Do not schedule your scan within one week of having had a Barium Meal or Enema, an IVP, a nuclear medicine study or a CT Scan as this may interfere with the accuracy of the scan.
+Do not schedule your scan within one week of having a Barium Meal or Enema, an intravenous pyelogram (IVP), a nuclear medicine study or a CT scan, as these tests may interfere with the accuracy of the results.

 You must tell staff if you have recently had a barium meal or enema, an IVP, a nuclear medicine study or a CT scan, as these tests may interfere with the accuracy of the bone density scan results.
 You may need to wait 10 to 14 days before having your bone density scan.

 As the scan involves a small dose of radiation, it may be unsuitable for women that are, or may, be pregnant.
 It is important to advise staff if there is any chance you may be pregnant or breastfeeding prior to booking your appointment.